txoof/slimpi_epd/README.md

 3. Run the installer:
    * `install.sh` for a daemon that starts automatically at boot, or see below for running in user space
    * `user_install.sh` to setup the user space configuration files
-4. Edit the appropriate configuation file `/etc/slimpi.cfg` for daemon or `~/.config/com.txoof.slimpi/slimpi.cfg` for user space
+4. Edit the appropriate configuation file: `/etc/slimpi.cfg` for daemon or `~/.config/com.txoof.slimpi/slimpi.cfg` for user space
     * **Required** settings that must be set:
         - `display = waveShareEPDType`
         - example: `display = epd5in83`